-That turned out as a bad decision on my part, because when I got SSS Diliman on Thursday, I learned that SSS has implemented a number coding scheme in light of the pandemic.
+That turned out as a bad decision on my part, because when I got to the Diliman branch on Thursday to drop off my SSS requirements, I learned that SSS has implemented a number coding scheme in light of the pandemic.
 Unfortunately for me, my number ended in 2, which makes me only eligible to process things on a Monday.

 Frustration immediately set in because I had already spent hundreds of pesos for transportation just to get there safely.
 Adding to my struggle was the fact that the same Monday was also supposed to be my first day of work.
 Being late on the first day of work is the last thing anyone would want on their first job.

 Come Monday, I was already up as early as 5:30 a.m. in the morning.
 Armed with a face mask and face shield on, I booked a ride to SSS in Puregold, Cubao which was actually nearer to my place, hoping that I was early enough to get first in line at 6:30 a.m.
 It was, after all, still an hour and a half early to their 8 a.m. opening.
 Boy, was I wrong.

 YOU NEED TO BE PATIENT

 When I got there, a long stretch of two connected lines had already formed.
 Suddenly, I was taken back to my early days in UP when we would have to fall in line at 4 a.m. (others camped overnight) just to enlist in a subject they wanted, or get whatever General Education (GE) class had free slots.
 I know that I should’ve expected this to happen, but I was told by friends that getting their SSS was pretty much a breeze for them.
 “SSS?
 Mabilis lang yan”, was what they told me.